alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 out the answer was to convert each middle number using A1-Z26.
 The reason our team got stuck here was that we all assumed that was impossible, as doing A1-Z26 on Sudoku digits forces your cluephrase to only use letters from A to I, and surely there's no way you could do something with that, right?
 We kept trying to index things instead.
-Apply this with caution - sometimes a constructor is just insane and figures out how to make a very constrained construction work.
+Apply with caution - sometimes a constructor is just insane and figures out how to make a very constrained construction work.